A newly published study details the first direct evidence to support the hypothesis that black holes feed on clouds of cold gas.

 The researchers made their detection using the Atacama Large Millimeter/submillimeter Array, or ALMA — one of the most powerful telescopes in the world, designed to see the oldest, most distant galaxies in the universe.
 The team focused ALMA’s telescopes 1 billion light years away, on the central galaxy in the Abell 2597 Cluster, a galaxy that is some tens of thousands of light years across.
 This particular galaxy is among the brightest in the universe, as it is likely producing many new stars.

-The team originally wanted to get a sense for how many stars this cluster was churning out, so they mapped all the cold gas within the cluster.
+The team originally wanted to get a sense of how many stars this cluster was churning out, so they mapped all the cold gas within the cluster.
 This cold gas has cooled and condensed out of the diffuse halo of hot gas surrounding a cluster, forming clumps.
 It is the collapse of cold gas that creates new stars, especially in the cluster’s central galaxy.

 “In the center of a cluster, there’s a single massive galaxy, the big daddy galaxy of the cluster,” McDonald says.
 “It’s sitting at the bottom of a gravitational funnel, and all the gas from a thousand galaxies is available to it.
 These are the galaxies that are the most massive, with the most massive black holes in the universe, and the most potential for star formation.”

-The researchers used ALMA to map the spectral signatures, or radio emissions, from the galaxy cluster, looking specifically for signatures of carbon monoxide, the presence of which usually indicates very cold gas, of minus 200 degrees Fahrenheit and below.
+The researchers used ALMA to map the spectral signatures, or radio emissions, from the galaxy cluster, looking specifically for signatures of carbon monoxide, the presence of which usually indicates very cold gas, of minus 200 degrees Fahrenheit (-130 degrees Celsius) and below.
 They mapped carbon monoxide across the entire galaxy cluster and found that as they looked further into the cluster, they encountered progressively cooler gas, from millions of degrees Fahrenheit to subzero temperatures.

 At the very center, just at the edge of the cluster’s supermassive black hole, the researchers discovered something quite unexpected: the shadows of three very cold, very clumpy gas clouds.
 The shadows were cast against bright jets of material spewing from the black hole, suggesting that these clouds were very close to being consumed by the black hole.